mtlynch/mtlynch.io/_posts/2016-05-30-sia-via-docker.md

 * [How to Run a Host on Sia](https://blog.sia.tech/how-to-run-a-host-on-sia-2159ebc4725): An in-depth walkthrough of configuring a Sia host.
 * [Host Profit Maximization Thread](https://forum.sia.tech/topic/1037/host-profit-maximization-thread): A guide to tweaking host settings to maximize profits.

-# Earning Siacoin by mining

-Another way of earning Siacoin is by using your computer's graphics processor to support the Sia network's computational needs.
-Compared to hosting, mining yields significantly higher revenues and pays out within hours or days instead of weeks.
-Mining also requires less specialized equipment.

-If you're interested in getting started, check out my other guide, "[A Beginnerâ€™s Guide to Mining Siacoin]({{ base_path }}/windows-sia-mining/)."

 # Updates